Gagné’s 9 Events of Instruction for English Language Lessons

 Note: Gagné’s instructional events have been widely adopted for instructional design purposes in multiple disciplines.
 For example, K-12 school systems utilize his instructional events as a framework for lesson planning and evaluation.
-See my blog post on Gagné to learn more.

 - State Objective: Write the objectives on the board and check them off as you cover them.
 This helps the learner know what has been covered.
 Simplify the language of the objectives, so students will understand them.
 Use drawings for beginning levels.
-See list of verbs for language objectives below.*
+See the list of verbs for language objectives below.*

 - Stimulate recall of prior learning: Have you ever_____?
 Share experience.
 Tell me about ____.
-Use brainstorming to illustrate information on white board.
+Use brainstorming to illustrate information on whiteboard.
 This will tap into their prior knowledge and ready their brain to receive related information for enhanced storage and retrieval.

 - Present content: Direct instruction of lesson.
 Provide examples and nonexamples.

 - Provide learner guidance: Accommodate learners as needed.
 Answer questions (consider ‘wait time’ across cultures may from a few seconds to minutes before a response).
-Guidance can be as simple as a head nod for accuracy or other total physical responses such as going up on your toes when a syllable is emphasized in a word.
+Guidance can be as simple as a head nod for the accuracy or other total physical responses such as going up on your toes when a syllable is emphasized in a word.

 - Elicit performance: Participants do the task individually, pairs, or whole group.
 Use gaming activities to make learning interactive (e.g., Hangman, Spelling Race, Mime for Guessing Game).